-The CAN core and driver are configured using ioctl calls.
-The table 9 below lists all supported ioctl calls.
-GRCAN\IOC\ must be concatenated with the call number from the table to get the actual constant used in the code.
-Return values for all calls are 0 for success and -1 on failure.
-Errno is set after a failure as indicated in table 8.
+The GRSPW core and driver are configured using ioctl calls.
+Table 8 below lists all supported ioctl calls common to most operating systems.
+SPACEWIRE_IOCTRL should be concatenated with the call number from the table to get the actual constant used in the code.
+Return values for all calls are 0 for success and -1 for failure.
+Errno is set after a failure as indicated in table 7.